Why It Works

 This versatile crust works well in both baked and no-baked recipes.
 For baked desserts, prepare the crust, then follow the instructions in the recipe; in no-baked options, refrigerate the crust until it’s time to add the filling.
 It'll be right at home in our no-churn vanilla ice cream pie, a summer strawberry pie, this double-chocolate cream pie, or in our fruity no-bake cheesecake.

-- 7 ounces chocolate cookie crumbs, homemade or store-bought, traditional or gluten-free, see note (about 1 2/3 cup; 195g)
+7 ounces chocolate cookie crumbs, homemade or store-bought, traditional or gluten-free, see notes (about 1 2/3 cups; 195g)

 Combine the cookie crumbs with melted butter and a pinch of salt in a medium bowl, folding with a flexible spatula until the crumbs are fully moistened.